census-instrumentation/opencensus-website/content/quickstart/python/metrics.md

 # The latency in milliseconds
 m_latency_ms = measure_module.MeasureFloat("repl/latency", "The latency in milliseconds per REPL loop", "ms")

-# Counts the number of lines read in from standard input
-m_lines_in = measure_module.MeasureInt("repl/lines_in", "The number of lines read in", "1")

-# Encounters the number of non EOF(end-of-file) errors.
-m_errors = measure_module.Int("repl/errors", "The number of errors encountered", "1")

 # Counts/groups the lengths of lines read in.
 m_line_lengths = measure_module.Int("repl/line_lengths", "The distribution of line lengths", "By")
 {{</highlight>}}